 For people like this, sometimes their belief was eliminated; often it wasn’t.

-At the end of 2005 I became aware of a distinction that NLP (Neuro-linguistic Programming) had made that seemed to explain the difficulty some people were having with the “seeing” step of the LBP.
+At the end of 2005, one of our CLMF taught me a distinction that NLP (Neuro-linguistic Programming) had made that seemed to explain the difficulty some people were having with the “seeing” step of the LBP.